 Reducing antibiotic resistance

-As you will be aware, the government is - quite rightly - clamping down very hard on overuse of antibiotics in order to minimise the development of antimicrobial resistance.
+As you will be aware, the government is - rightly - clamping down very hard on overuse of antibiotics in order to minimise the development of antimicrobial resistance.
 Antimicrobial resistance is a major threat to human health, and to the health of animals, including game birds.
 It is clear that if antibiotic use in agriculture is not reduced now, regulation will follow which may greatly limit the availability of antibiotics.
 The game bird sector has by far the highest usage of antibiotics (per kg of meat) of any farming sector, so keepers need to make large reductions now.
-Chipping Norton Vets, along with many other game bird practices, representatives of the feed mills, and others, were at the meetings organised by the Game Farmers Association to address this issue.
-As a result of actions decided at those meetings, antibiotic use in the sector was reduced by 36% in 2017.
-That is an excellent start, but the game bird sector remains the highest usage sector so far more needs to be done.
-It is notable that there was no apparent increase in game bird diseases in the 2017 season, clearly implying a huge amount of unnecessary antibiotic usage!
+Chipping Norton Vets, along with many other game bird practices, representatives of the feed mills, and others, have been at the meetings organised by the Game Farmers Association to address this issue.
+As a result of actions decided at those meetings, antibiotic use in the sector has reduced greatly (see here).
+That is an excellent start, but the game bird sector remains by far the highest usage sector so far more needs to be done.
+It is notable that there was no great increase in game bird diseases in the 2017 and 2018 seasons, clearly implying that a huge amount of the antibiotics used previously were unnecessary!
 The Spring 2018 version of the 'Joint Communication' from BASC, BVA, BVPA, Countryside Alliance, GWCT, GFA, GFTA, NGO, RUMA and VMD, and supported by all the major game bird veterinary practices, is here: Reducing Antibiotic use in Game Birds.
 All keepers and shoot owners should read this.
 To be blunt, the days of treating the flock with antibiotics - whether in food or in water - to try to prevent disease are gone, and you need a veterinary diagnosis of a disease requiring antibiotic treatment before a feed prescription for antibiotics can be issued.

 There have been localised outbreaks of avian influenza in the UK over the last few years, as well as the major problems in France in 2016.
-At the time of writing (April 2018) there is no avian influenza in UK poultry, but several cases confirmed in wild birds in the UK over the last couple of months, and in poultry in The Netherlands.
 These outbreaks provide a reminder of the importance of maintaining the best possible biosecurity.
 Information on avian influenza and on biosecurity measures can be found here: https://www.gov.uk/guidance/avian-influenza-bird-flu.
-An article about the notifiable diseases of gamebirds, written by Chippy vet Martin Whitehead and which appeared in the Summer 2012 issue of the NGO Magazine, can be dowloadedhere.
+An article about the notifiable diseases of gamebirds, written by Chippy vet Martin Whitehead and which appeared in the Summer 2012 issue of the NGO Magazine, can be dowloaded here.